-A triangular square at the heart of the Marrakesh medina, Djemma el Fna is the epicenter of Morocco’s most iconic tourist destination.
+A triangular plaza at the heart of the Marrakesh medina, Djemma el Fna is the epicenter of Morocco’s most iconic tourist destination.
 A gathering place for locals and tourists alike, the square has set the stage for cultural exchange in Marrakesh since the city’s foundation in the 11th century.
 It is bordered on one side by the souk, and on the others by terraced cafés, gardens and public buildings.
 From dawn to dusk, Djemma el Fna is a hive of activity.
 It is the place to people-watch, to sample authentic Moroccan street food and to fall under the spell of entertainers who have kept the crowds enthralled for centuries.

 History of Djemma el Fna